top of page

 MISSION STATEMENT

-• Encouraging a higher performance caliber for students who want to be audition or performance-ready.
+Encouraging a higher performance standard for students who want to be audition, or be performance-ready.

-"The qualities which make music education unique is credited its natural requirement of empathy.
+From a humanistic point of view, I believe that talented musicians are also empathetic.
 Empathy allows us, as musicians, to connect with our audiences whether it be a recording or a live performance.
 For music students, empathy travels beyond just performing.
-Empathy connects us with the music we perform, it gives life to what we do, and it cultivates the bonds developed between teachers, mentors and their students.
+Empathy connects us with the music we perform; it gives life to what we do, and it cultivates the bonds developed between teachers, mentors and their students.
 From personal experience, I can vouch that the amount of impact that music educators and administrators make on the younger generation is immense - not only as artists, but as people.
 It can be used as a very powerful tool when it comes to teaching mindset and good values.

-The ideal learning environment teaches students to appreciate respectfulness, diplomatic communication, camaraderie, team-work and individuality.
-In its finest moments, music education can encourage a culture of respect, inclusivity and discipline.
-For this to become a standard in our culture; performing art institutions, organizations, educators and administrators have to start taking responsibility and accountability by practicing examples of these values.
-In my opinion, this is the moral obligation of an educator, reasoning that the method in which we choose to nurture the minds of our students will have a direct impact on our societies and communities.
-Due to this, I do believe educators have the responsibility to form awareness and mindfulness while teaching and influencing their students.
-I am an optimist who hopes that one day these so-called idealistic values will become a reality in the performing arts, and our societal culture.
-To envision a world with more empathy and respect is to conceive a world with more grace and harmony."
+The ideal learning environment teaches students to practice respect, diplomacy, camaraderie, teamwork and individuality.
+In its finest moments, music education can encourage an inclusive culture.
+For this to become an industry-standard, performing art institutions, organizations, educators and administrators have to be mindful of practicing these values.
+This is the moral obligation of an educator, as our cultivation will have a direct impact on our communities.
+I am an optimist who envisions these idealistic values as a norm in the performing arts.
+To envision a world with more empathy is to conceive a world with more grace and harmony."

 - Frances Konomi